PhilippFeO/telescope-filelinks.nvim/README.md

 -- `%s`.
 Currently, no checks for a proper Lua regex are performed, so -- keep an eye on having exactly two `%s` and nothing else/more. format_string = '[%s](%s)',
+-- Append space to format_string for better typography and continuous typing format_string_append = " ",
 -- Title for the telescope prompt prompt_title = 'File Finder',
 -- Display file links with or without extension, f. i. `[Plugins](…)`